spacefoot/pricer/README.md

 ### Other options

-Disable competitor aligment, this is the default behaviour:
+Disable competitor aligment, this is the default behavior:

 ```php
 $pricer->setAlignMarkup(null);